kidusm001/multi-fleet-managment/packages/client/README.md

 ## Overview

-The frontend of the Shuttle Management System provides an intuitive and responsive user interface for MMCY Tech's employee transportation management solution.
+The frontend of the Shuttle Management System provides an intuitive and responsive user interface for Routegna’s employee transportation management solution.
 It offers comprehensive tools for managing routes, shuttles, employees, and drivers while featuring role-based access control, interactive maps, and real-time optimization.

 ### Technology Stack